 The tree is no ordinary tree, it represents a deeper kind of knowledge that only the Trinity can manage, the issue does not belong to its location in the garden, but to its spirituality.

 Eve goes on, “neither shall you touch it, lest you die.”

 God’s original instruction had nothing to do with touching, the divine boundary related to consumption, a point she was not to miss, “you shall not eat, for in the day that you eat of it you shall surely die” (Genesis 2:17).

-Eve fell for Satan’s trap, but has not yet fallen.
-She erred in God’s word, but not yet in her heart, and now the door is open, she walks right in.
+Eve fell for Satan’s trap but has not yet fallen.
+She erred in God’s word, then in her heart, and now the door is open, she walks right in.